droans/mass_card/README.md

 In addition to the Music Assistant integration, this card depends on the custom integration `mass_queue` for all the actions.
 Follow all instructions [in the repository](https://github.com/droans/mass_queue) to install first.

+### HACS Installation
+1. Use button above to add to your Home Assistant instance.

+### Manual Installation
 1. Download the card.
     - Navigate to the Releases and locate the latest release.
     - Download `mass-card.js`